-Depart Australia for India.
-Upon arrival at Indira Gandhi International airport terminal, we'll have a private transfer to The Claridges Hotel, a landmark of Delhi since the 1950s.
-Flights to be confirmed.
-Meals in-flight pour out of Delhi would keep listeners mesmerised for years.
+We will start the day in Delhi with a rickshaw ride through Old Delhi.
+If trees and streets could talk, the stories pouring out of Delhi would keep listeners mesmerised for years.
 With a history as a capital, Delhi has seen the tides of several rulers from those that people the pages of the epic poem, Mahabharata to the Tughlaq and Mughal empires from Persia, from the imperial colonial armies to the present-day government.
 Looted, plundered, and resurrected over the years, Delhi emerges from the ashes of her past to take her place in the world as a global capital - politically, culturally and commercially.
-Head down Chandni Chowk in Old Delhi, partly by rickshaw, partly on foot, to experience the sacred yet secular way of life that is so typical of India.
-The Colonial Delhi trail will take you past the India Gate, a monument commemorating the deaths of over 70,000 Indian soldiers in the British Forces during the World War I and older British buildings that house today's Parliament and Secretariat.
+Head down to Chandni Chowk in Old Delhi, partly by rickshaw, partly on foot, to experience the sacred yet secular way of life that is so typical of India.
+The Colonial Delhi trail will take you past the India Gate, a monument commemorating the deaths of over 70,000 Indian soldiers in the British Forces during World War I and older British buildings that house today's Parliament and Secretariat.
 Lunch can be enjoyed at your own discretion today.
 This evening, a welcome dinner.
-Overnight at The Claridges.
+Overnight at Claridges.
 B/D